microbit-foundation/spec-universal-hex/docs/format.md

 Removing the Extended Linear Address record to reduce the flashing time makes the format susceptible to issues caused by file blocks arriving out of order.
 So, if the blocks are no longer self contained and the file format depends on the blocks arriving in order, we can reduce the total file size by only adding the metadata record once per board "section", therefore reducing the flashing time even further.

-A "section" in this format includes all the Data and Extended Linear Address records a specific target.
+A "section" in this format includes all the Data and Extended Linear Address records for a specific target.
 So a Universal Hex will have a micro:bit V1 section, and a V2 section.

 To ensure a USB 512-byte block doesn't contain data for two targets, each section must be 512-byte aligned.